richarddwang/electra_pytorch/README.md

 > [ELECTRA: Pre-training Text Encoders as Discriminators Rather Than Generators](https://arxiv.org/abs/2003.10555)
 > by Kevin Clark.
 Minh-Thang Luong.
 Quoc V. Le.
 Christopher D. Manning

-This implementation carefully reproduce every bit of the [original implementation](https://github.com/google-research/electra).

 # Replicated Results
 I pretrain ELECTRA-small from scratch and has successfully replicate the paper's results on GLUE.